kaustubhk24/Audacity-Marathi-Competition-Website/README.md

 ## Installation

 Step 1
-ðŸ´ Fork this repo!
+🍴 Fork this repo!

 Step 2
-ðŸ‘¯ Clone this repository to your local machine.
+👯 Clone this repository to your local machine.

 Step 3
-HACK AWAY! ðŸ”¨ðŸ”¨ðŸ”¨
+HACK AWAY! 🔨🔨🔨

+## Copyright and License

+© Copyright TheEvent.
+All Rights Reserved
+Designed by BootstrapMade (https://bootstrapmade.com/) license.